shikijs/shiki/README.md

 > If used, `setWASM` must be invoked before `getHighlighter` is called.

-Use the default loader (applies to Node.js and browser environments).
+Use the default loader: (applies to Node.js and browser environments)

 ```js
 import { getHighlighter } from 'shiki'